-The scenery of the Three Gorges is one of the biggest draws for visitors to the Yangtze River for good reason.
+The scenery of the Three Gorges is one of the biggest draws for visitors to the Yangtze River, and for good reason.
 The Three Gorges is one of the earliest tourist destinations in China.
-It is famous not only for its stunning landscapes but for the long history and splendid culture.
+It is famous not only for its stunning landscapes but also for its long history and splendid culture.
 The myriad of ancient temples, villages, and paths add to the splendor of the Three Gorges.
-Visitors cruising down the Yangtze River can witness life as it has been for centuries by people living on and around the river.
+Visitors cruising down the Yangtze River can witness life as it has been for centuries: people living on and around the river.

 Visitors onboard cruise ships have a wide range of activities for their entertainment.
 Many of these activities help visitors better understand the ancient culture of China.
 These activities include Taiji classes, seminars on traditional Chinese medicine, art demonstrations, and wonderful performances put on by the crew of the ship.

 The excursions are each carefully chosen to show off China's rich culture and history.
 Each excursion has an English-speaking guide to allow guests to get the most out of their experiences.
 When applicable, private air-conditioned buses will escort passengers from their ship to their destination.
 Each cruise will have its own excursions.
 Excursions include Shennong Stream, Fengdu Ghost City, the Three Gorges Dam, Shibaozhai (Stone Treasure Fortress), and White Emperor City.
 Each of these excursions takes two to three hours.

 Fengdu Ghost City

 Fengdu City is constructed on Mingshan Hill.
 Legend says that over 1,700 years ago, two officials named Yin and Wang (the combination of their surnames means "Ghost King") studied Taoism here and eventually became immortals.
 The area now features amazing temples depicting underworld demons and gods.
 It clearly demonstrates the Chinese ghost culture and is a place where evil is punished and the righteous are rewarded.